osuushi/osuushi.github.com/_posts/2012-3-19-smoothjsdemo.md

 So first we do the obvious; we make the smooth function `s` (since Smooth.js uses lazy evaluation, recreating `s` each time is inexpensive).

 The next chunk of code needs some explanation.
-Basically what we want to do turn the parametric function s into a sequence of connected line segments approximating the function.
+Basically what we want to do is turn the parametric function s into a sequence of connected line segments approximating the function.

 The most obvious way to do that is to vary `t` from `i` to `i+1`, stepping by, say 0.1.
 Unfortunately, that's